Publishers and Publications

 Launched in 1925, published during term time by the University of Otago and currently read by 18,000 students every week, Critic is New Zealand’s longest running student newspaper.
 Although content varies year to year, generally the publication covers a wide variety of local, nation and international news; as well as weekly features, columnists, comics, poetry, letters and photography.
 Well known as an incubator for talent, the Otago University Student Association magazine has won numerous awards, including the 2012 Coverjunkie "Best Of" Publication for Art Direction, standing alongside some of the world's most leading titles, such as TIME, Esquire, The New Yorker, Vogue, Sports Illustrated and lift-outs from the New York Times and United Kingdom weekly The Sunday Times.

 Deep South is an electronic literary journal from the English Department of the University of Otago.
 It invites submissions from anywhere in the world, provided they are in English.
 Deep South welcomes creative non-fiction stories up to 5000 words, short fiction stories up to 5000 words, flash fiction works up to 500 words, and poems (excluding epics).
 The journal’s first issue was released in February 1995 and featured work by graduates of the English Department from around the world.
 The editorial in that first issue stated the desire for Deep South to be a lively, opinionated, various and accommodating journal, that played the role of a new international Forum for English Studies among graduates, as only then would it reveal “the full richness of the hidden life to be found in the Deep South.”
+The most recent issue was published in 2013.

 DOWN IN EDIN MAGAZINE